kolahimself/Slab-Deflection-Check/README.md

 ## Requirements

-To use DeflectEC2, you need the following requirements installed:
+To use this tool, you need the following requirements installed:

 - Python 3.x
 - Jupyter Notebook